xmos/ai_tools/docs/rst/xcore-ai-coding.rst

 * For a first image convolution that typically has three channels (YUV, RGB), the graph transformer will insert a fast pad from three to four.

-* For a convolution, execution is fast where the bias term of is reasonably close to zero.
+* For a convolution, execution is fast when the bias term is reasonably close to zero.

 Worked example